Choose the Right Internet Type

 Cable limitations to understand

-- Shared bandwidth: Cable networks are shared among homes in your neighbourhood.
-During peak evening hours, you may notice slower speeds as more people come online.
+• Shared local capacity: Cable networks share capacity across groups of nearby homes.
+During peak evening hours, some neighbourhoods may notice slower speeds as more people come online.

 Major cable providers in Canada